The Massif du Nord: Haiti's Northern Natural Treasure

 • Agaves (Agavaceae sp.)

-Some of the notable animal species found in the dry forest of the Massif du Nord include:
+Notable animal species in the dry forest include:

 • Hispaniolan hutia (Plagiodontia aedium)